Houston's Line of Duty Firefighters

 Assignment: Driver-Washington No. 8

 Frank, the driver of horse-drawn Steamer 8, was responding to call received from Fire Alarm Box 315 at the corner of McKinney Street and Chartres Street.
-The fire apparatuses crossed street car tracks at the intersection of McKinney Street and Jackson Street where new tracks were under construction.
+The steamer crossed street car tracks at the intersection of McKinney Street and Jackson Street where new tracks were under construction.
 Hose Wagon 8, leading the way, displaced planks covering the site causing Steamer 8 to overturn.
-Frank was crushed under the overturned steamer and was taken to St. Joseph Infirmary where he died later that night.
+Frank was crushed under the overturned steamer and was taken to St. Joseph’s Infirmary where he died later that night.

-Herald, which later became the Houston Chronicle, where Frank worked as a pressman.
-He developed an allergy to the ink; his condition was called “The Printer’s Disease”.
+Frank Medlenka entered the Houston Fire Department at age thirty-six.
+His father owned one of the first local newspapers, the “Houston Hearld, which later became the “Houston Chronicle,” where Frank worked as a pressman.
+He developed an allergy to the ink; his condition was called “The Printer’s Disease.”
 His doctor advised him, for his health, to change professions, which he did.

 Charley Albert Middlekauf